lokimckay/comfy-modder/README.md

 # Comfy Modder

-Easily replace any string inputs in your ComfyUI workflows
+Replace inputs in your ComfyUI workflows

 ## Usage